 Is Smart DNS better than VPN?

 In the long run, a VPN is better.
 Smart DNS only outperforms a VPN in terms of speed.
-VPNs keep your online connection and traffic secure, offer other value-added features, and they can bypass censorships.
+VPNs keep your online connection and traffic secure, offer other value-added features, and can bypass censorships.
 You can also torrent.

 Can I use Smart DNS and VPN at the same time?